For Enquiry: 93450 45466

 12. What is a ternary operator?
 Can you provide an example?

-The conditional operator, commonly referred to as the ternary operator, is used to make decisions and assign a value to a variable based on the evaluation of a Boolean expression.
+The conditional operator, commonly called the ternary operator, is used to make decisions and assign a value to a variable based on the evaluation of a Boolean expression.

 String status;